 - a headache

 Very rarely, a severe allergic reaction (anaphylaxis) can happen after a vaccination.
 Those being vaccinated will be observed for 20 minutes after the immunisation so that any reaction can be treated.
 Vaccinating teams are trained to manage anaphylaxis and have the equipment for this.

 Those recovering from illnesses such as a cold, flu, or COVID-19 (after isolation) can

 still be immunised as long as they do not have a fever.

 Anyone who has had a severe allergic reaction to a vaccine in the past should discuss immunisation with their usual doctor or medical centre.

 Tips for preparing for immunisation

-A good breakfast or lunch before can help prevent feeling faint or dizzy.
-A snack before
+Some food before or after can help prevent feeling faint or dizzy.

 If the arm is sore, take things easy after the vaccination.